Small pigs are mini or miniature like the Juliana pig and Choctaw hog.

 7. American Guinea Hog

-The American Guinea Hog is a true American farm pig that may have been around for more than 200 years.
+The American Guinea Hog is a true American farm pig that may have been around for over 200 years.

 They came from a breed that lived in the south of the United States for a long time.
-Some stories suggest that the pig has a European background, but other influences could play.
+Some stories suggest the pig has a European background, but other influences could play a role.
 Adult males and females of the American Guinea Hog are 22 to 27 inches tall.

 Males are one or two inches taller than females.
 The size of older animals may get bigger.
 Because American Guinea Hogs can quickly get fat, it’s important not to overfeed them, especially with grain.